top of page

 • Stand tall when you feel dismissed, shouted over, or ignored.

-• A high-conflict or toxic ex.
+• Dealing with a high-conflict or toxic ex.

-• A tough custody negotiation.
+• Facing tough custody negotiations.

 Consider exploring a guide to navigating divorce for added support.

+Somebody told me coaching was soft.
+That I needed to get "tougher.”
 In truth, coaching is one of the strongest tools out there.
 Because clarity is power.

 From Reactive to Resilient — A Coaching Story

-Let me paint you a picture.
+Let me share a story.

 A woman named Maya (not her real name) was in the middle of a painful divorce.
-Her friend — who had been through a messy one five years prior — told her, "You need to go for everything.
+Her friend — who had been through a messy split five years prior — told her, "You need to go for everything.
 Don't be nice.
 Take control."

-Every conversation was a landmine.
+Every conversation became a landmine.

 Enter coaching.

-She learned how to detach from the constant conflict, set boundaries her ex couldn’t bulldoze, and respond instead of react.
+Maya learned to detach from constant conflict, establish boundaries that her ex couldn’t bulldoze, and respond instead of react.
+She shifted her focus from "winning" the divorce to "creating a healthy next chapter."

 What You Can Do Right Now to Protect Yourself from Bad Advice

+There’s a healthier way through this.
 Start by doing what most people don’t:

-Pause before you act on emotional advice.
+Pause before acting on emotional advice.

 Next, notice patterns:

+Now, get grounded in your priorities.
 What matters most to you?

 • Peace?